squares-sql/SQUARES/docs/tutorial/01_language.rst

 Manual program construction
 ===========================

 With the parsed ``spec``, one thing we can do is to quickly construct a program that conforms to this spec.
-This is available through :class:`tyrell.dsl.Builder` APIs.
+This is available through :class:`~tyrell.dsl.builder.Builder` APIs.

 .. code-block:: python